 All reported incidents of non-compliance or potential non-compliance are taken seriously, reviewed and investigated.
-Serious incidences are reported to the Managing Director within 24 hours and to the Audit and Risk Committee at its regular meetings.
+Serious incidences are reported to the Managing Director and to the Audit and Risk Committee.

 Sierra Rutile Limited has adopted its own Anti-bribery and Corruption Policy, which is tailored to reflect local laws in Sierra Leone.
 This policy, updated in 2019, contains the key elements of Iluka's Policy including zero tolerance for bribery and corruption.